Cookies on the Gambling Commission website

 Gambling operators – along with gamblers and the gambling product – are part of the trio which make up gambling experiences.
 They have a significant ability to influence gambling activity through the environment that they provide and their behaviours.

 Although operators are reliant upon their customers for revenue, they are also obligated to protect their customers from harm through regulatory requirements such as customer interaction requirements - and the largest gambling industry trade bodies have also made harm reduction commitments.
-Given the inherently risky activity of gambling, and the unusual adversarial relationship between gambler and operator, our research into exploring the information needs of consumers found that gamblers feel a tension around trust which risks undermining safer gambling messages.
+Given the inherently risky nature of gambling, and the unusual adversarial relationship between gambler and operator, our research into exploring the information needs of consumers suggests that gamblers feel a tension around trust which risks undermining safer gambling messages.

 Operator practices that impact upon consumers can include communications that encourage gambling such as advertising that is visible to everyone and targeted marketing to selected groups.
 It also includes communications that encourage gambling mitigation through the provision of tools and safer gambling messaging, whether targeted or otherwise and conducted through a range of different channels.

-To feed into harm-detection algorithms, research has been conducted that seeks to identify potential indicators of higher-risk gambling21 and it remains an area of great interest and debate, with differences between products, platforms and the amount of gambling activities likely.
-An improved understanding of customer journeys amongst those that once seemed on a trajectory towards more harmful activity but did not progress to that level could be insightful in identifying protective operator practices.
+To feed into harm-detection algorithms, research has been conducted that seeks to identify potential indicators of higher-risk gambling20 and it remains an area of great interest and debate, with differences between products, platforms and the amount of gambling activities likely.
+An improved understanding of the customer journeys that once seemed on a trajectory towards more harmful activity but did not progress to that level could be insightful in identifying protective operator practices.
 An additional unknown relates to the varying implementation approaches for algorithms, machine learning, artificial intelligence or other technological solutions applied by operators.

 Example research questions within this theme